carch-org/docs/docs/project/contributing.md

 > feat: your-commit-message or fix: your-commit-message.
 > ```
 >
-> For more information about Conventional Commits, perfer this [guide](https://gist.github.com/harilvfs/53cc86aa79ea4642356540aadc6bd87d).
+> For more information about Conventional Commits, prefer this [guide](https://gist.github.com/harilvfs/53cc86aa79ea4642356540aadc6bd87d).

 If you have questions or need help, feel free to **contact us**: